Yugotours

-Yugotours was, at one time, the UK's fourth-biggest tour operator and travel agent.
+Yugotours was a Yugoslavian state-owned tour operator and travel agency.
+It was the largest tour operator for the Adriatic Sea, and at its peak the United Kingdom's fourth-biggest.

 History

 Early history

 The Yugoslavian carrier Aviogenex operated regular charters from the Manston (later Kent International Airport) to the then-popular beach resorts of Dalmatia in Yugoslavia on behalf of Yugotours from its formation in 1957, gaining ground in the 1970s as foreign holidays became increasingly popular, and even more so in the 1980s.

 End

-By the end of the 1980s, before the Yugoslavia’s break up, the country was the UK’s second most popular overseas holiday destination behind Spain.
-During this heyday, the tour operator sent close to 500,000 holidaymakers a year to Yugoslavia.
+By the end of the 1980s, before the breakup of Yugoslavia, the country was the United Kingdom's second most popular overseas holiday destination behind Spain.
+During its heyday, the tour operator sent close to 500,000 holidaymakers a year to the countries of former Yugoslavia, namely Croatia, Slovenia and Montenegro.

-By the early 1990s as Yugoslavia’s political framework came under strain, Yugotours faced fierce competition from then market leaders Thomson.
+By the early 1990s as Yugoslavia's political framework came under strain, Yugotours faced fierce competition from then market leaders Thomson.
 By 1992, with Yugoslavia embroiled in inter-ethnic warfare, there were fears over the future of the brand, with fears of it being relegated to sub-brand status or dropped altogether.
 These fears were reaffirmed by Alison Gray, Yugotours marketing manager, who remarked that "It's a delicate balance.
 For those who link Yugotours to Yugoslavia negatively, it could be a turn-off."
 Into this vacuum Thomson, Lunn Poly and Owners Abroad stepped in left by the collapse of the International Leisure Group with it brands like Club 18-30, Global, Intasun.

 However, the brand survived until 2007, providing holidays to the newly independent former Yugoslav republics, mostly Croatia.
 From 2007, it was finally absorbed into the Med-Choice brand, covering the whole Mediterranean area.